An Improvement to Levenshtein's Upper Bound on the Cardinality of Deletion Correcting Codes: Constructing edges

-Our construction function is Algorithm~\ref{alg:con} and our deconstruction function is Algorithm~\ref{alg:decon}.
-These will treat strings as lists of symbols.
+The functions treat strings as lists of symbols.
 We represent the empty list as $\epsilon$.
+We write the concatenation of $x$ and $y$ as $x \con y$.
 The function \textsc{Head} returns the first symbol of a nonempty list and the function \textsc{Tail} returns everything except the head.
 The function \textsc{Length} returns the number of symbols in the string.